amirhessam88/Regression-Error-Characteristic-Curve/README.md

 ## Quick Start
-Here is an exmple of using REC:
+Here is an exmple of using REC.
+To learn more about the details, you can check [Examples](https://github.com/amirhessam88/Regression-Error-Characteristic-Curve/tree/master/examples):
 ```python
 # run feature selection using loaded data
 from src.rec import RegressionErrorCharacteristic